Do you know what penguins like to eat for lunch?

 Fact #13: Penguins weren’t impressive to early explorers.

 One of the first documented sightings of a penguin came on a pretty famous voyage!

-In 1520, Ferdinand Magellan was on his 1st circumnavigation of the globe!
+In 1520, Ferdinand Magellan was on his first circumnavigation of the globe!

-While near Argentina, a member on his ship wrote about seeing a penguin.
+While near Argentina, a member of his ship wrote about seeing a penguin.

 However, at the time he described them as “strange geese!”

 Fact #14: “Some penguins are gay.
 Get over it.”